Sanketkshirsagar05/Power-BI-Assignment/README.md

 - **Bookmarks & Drill-through**: Enhancing reports with interactive navigation and detailed drill-down views.

 This repository is ideal for anyone looking to improve their Power BI skills, specifically in areas like data modeling, report building, and applying advanced features in a real-world context.

----
-Feel free to explore the reports and modify them to suit your learning needs.